The story behind the DBD.

 Think about all the people who created slick applications before the PCI DSS came about (yes, many of those apps are still in use today!).
 Or, those who are presently creating web apps and still haven’t heard of—or are ignoring their obligation to—the PCI DSS.

-That’s why the DBD calls out the Web Application Firewall (WAF) a “security imperative.”
+That’s why the DBD calls out the Web Application Firewall (WAF) as a “security imperative.”
 However, the DBD also says you must pair the WAF technology with “well-designed, secure applications.”
 But what happens when you can’t?
 Then you add a layer of protection with a web application security test.

 PCI Learning #2: The human element must be thoroughly addressed.